tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 As GMT format does not contain the chromosomal location for each individual gene, an additional file (General Transfer Format file) is required to provide the chromosomal location such that SNPs can be map to genes.

 The General Transfer Format (GTF) file contains the chromosomal coordinates for each gene.
 It is a **tab** separated file and all but the final field in each feature line must contain a value.
-"Empty" columns should be denoted with a ‘.’.
 You can read the full format specification [here](https://useast.ensembl.org/info/website/upload/gff.html).

 Two columns in the GTF file that might be of particular interest are:
 - Column 3: **feature**, which indicates what feature that line of GTF represents.
 This allows us to select or ignore features that are of interest.
-You can find the description of each feature [here](http://www.sequenceontology.org/browser/obob.cgi).

 - Column 9: **attribute**, which contains a semicolon-separated list of tag-value pairs (separated by a space), providing additional information about each feature.
+A key can be repeated multiple times.

+---
-A key can be repeated multiple times. *Tip*, to parse column 9 and split the additional information in separate columns, you can use the following code:
+> 📌 *Tip*, to parse column 9 and split the additional information in separate columns, you can use the following code:
+---
 ``` {r}

 library(data.table)